🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Just like your vinyl upholstery, your fenders can become moldy and dirty.
 Covers might be a bit excessive for some boaters - they come in customized colors and embroidered logos - but you should at the very least keep them clean.

-Check Price on Amazon - You can use Better Boat's Boat Soap to keep fenders and everything else on board your boat clean and shiny.
-It removes dirt, grime and residue and rinses clean for a residue-free finish.
+Check Price on Amazon - Better Boat's Boat Soap keeps fenders and everything else on board your boat clean and shiny.
+It removes dirt, grime and residue and rinses clean to produce a residue-free finish.

 Standard Fenders